swiftlang/swift-org-website/_posts/2022-03-15-website-open-source.md

 ### Diversity in Swift

-Much like other work groups at Swift.org, the Diversity in Swift team will work with the SWWG to ensure the principles and interests of the entire Swift community are always considered.
-You can [read more about the Swift website work group (SWWG) charter here.](/website-workgroup)
+Much like other workgroups at Swift.org, the Diversity in Swift team will work with the SWWG to ensure the principles and interests of the entire Swift community are always considered.
+You can [read more about the Swift website workgroup (SWWG) charter here.](/website-workgroup)

 ## Types of Content